-One of the interesting things we observed during my 2009 trip to Botswana was a pride of sub adult lions on a freshly killed giraffe.
+One of the interesting things we observed during my 2009 trip to Botswana was a pride of sub-adult lions on a freshly killed giraffe.
 Our guide had tracked the lions through the bush to the kill location.
 He estimated that the kill had been made probably 15 minutes or so before our finding it.
 I prepared a photo essay on the subject which I have republished here.
 Be warned that some of the shots are a bit gruesome.

 Early morning in Botswana in July, 2009, near Savuti Channel in the Okavango Delta and a group of lions had chased and killed a giraffe.
-Our guide had observed some lion tracks near the water’s edge and from this, and the puddles of water on the bank, deduced that the lions had crossed through the water only a few minutes before us.
-The next 30 minutes or so showed the value of both our guides’ local knowledge and tracking skills as we made our way in the four wheel drive through the scrub until we finally came across the group on a giraffe kill.
+Our guide had observed some lion tracks near the water’s edge and from this, and the puddles of water on the bank deduced that the lions had crossed through the water only a few minutes before us.
+The next 30 minutes or so showed the value of both our guides’ local knowledge and tracking skills as we made our way in the four-wheel-drive through the scrub until we finally came across the group on a giraffe kill.

-From the tracks we know that the lions had located and given chase to some zebras but were unable to catch them.
-Good fortune for the zebra but bad luck for giraffe.
+From the tracks, we know that the lions had located and given chase to some zebras but were unable to catch them.
+Good fortune for the zebra but bad luck for a giraffe.
 The lions chased, brought down and killed, a heavily pregnant female, presumably with her extra weight she was the slowest.

-The above photograph tells part of the story, the claw marks on the rump of the giraffe show how the lions have jumped onto the rear and back of their prey to drag it down.
+One of the photographs tells part of the story, the claw marks on the rump of the giraffe show how the lions have jumped onto the rear and back of their prey to drag it down.

 Bringing down an adult giraffe is no easy matter for lions.
 As it runs the giraffe flicks its hooves out and can cause serious injury to a lion.
 Having made the kill, the lions then commence by eating at the crutch of the animal and opening up the abdomen to get at the internal organs.
-In this case opening up the abdomen also allowed the lions to drag away the unborn calf.
+In this case, opening up the abdomen also allowed the lions to drag away the unborn calf.
 Just out of frame to the right, other lions were feeding on the calf which appeared to be fully developed and probably not far away from being born.

 It’s long been believed that within a pride, the females will do the bulk of the hunting with the male or males playing little if any part.
 Recent research and observation suggest however that males may be more heavily involved in hunting activity than previously thought.